 "Hum," said the lawyer, "but the assassin could only have learned Dalibard's habits from some one in the house.
 Was the deceased married?"

 "Oh, yes; to an Englishwoman."
+The state and that a day

 "She had lovers, perhaps?"

 "Pooh! lovers! - the happiest couple ever known!
 You should have seen them together.
 I dined there last week."